-- a) Age: have not reached the age of seventy (70) in the calendar year of the nomination. - b) Background: have been included as International Judge in the three (3) consecutive annual ISU Communications listing such Officials positions immediately preceding the nomination. - c) Service: have served during the thirty-six (36) months preceding July 31st of the calendar year of the nomination, as a Judge: in three (3) International Competitions (as per Rule 901, paragraph 9.b) including one (1) Senior and one (1) Junior.
-The Segments judged must include: - (i) twice (2x) Short Program, - (ii) twice (2x) Free Skating, - d) Seminar attendance: have completed, during the forty-eight (48) months preceding July 31st of the calendar year of the nomination, an ISU Seminar for first appointment of ISU Judges (see Rule 907).

-e) Examination: pass successfully the written/verbal part and practical part of the ISU Examination to become an ISU Judge.
+- Age: have not reached the age of seventy in the calendar year of the nomination. - b) Background: have been included as International Judge in the three consecutive annual ISU Communications listing such Officials positions immediately preceding the nomination. - c) Service: have served during the 36 months preceding July 31st of the calendar year of the nomination, as a Judge: in three International Competitions (as per Rule 901, paragraph 9.b) including one Senior and one Junior.
+The Segments judged must include: - (i) twice Short Program, - (ii) twice Free Skating, - d) Seminar attendance: have completed, during the forty-eight months preceding July 31st of the calendar year of the nomination, an ISU Judges Seminar for first appointment of ISU Judges (see Rule 907).
+A seminar held in conjunction with the examination for International Judges is not considered as a valid seminar to meet this requirement. - e) Examination: pass successfully the written/verbal part and practical part of the ISU Examination to become an ISU Judge.